-BREAKING: Collision slows morning commute
+Collision slows morning commute

-Traffic remains backed up in areas of Georgetown Wednesday (20 June) morning after a two car collision.
+A two-car smash made the morning commute a bit longer for those of you heading into George Town Wednesday morning (20 June).

-The smash happened at the intersection of Smith Road and Huldah Avenue.
+The crash happened at the intersection of Smith Road and Huldah Avenue.

-The Cayman Islands Fire Service and Royal Cayman Islands Police Service are on scene.
+The Cayman Islands Fire Service and Royal Cayman Islands Police Service were on the scene.

-Traffic coming into George Town is backed up on the Bobby Thompson Way to the Linford Pierson Highway.
-Motorist may experience heavier than normal traffic on Crewe Road heading into Georgetown as well.
+Traffic coming into George Town was backed up on Bobby Thompson Way to the Linford Pierson Highway.

-Cayman 27 will update this page with more information as it becomes available.
+We reached out to police but did not receive details on the incident.

 Add Comment